 And if you’re interested in tasty and authentic food tours in Bruges, the Captain recommends:

-If you’re planning on flying to Bruges, the Captain recommends that you check Skyscanner, an online comparator which is perfect for finding the best prices If your dates are flexible , you can even compare prices over several weeks to find the best option.
+Captain Ulysses warmly recommends Skyscanner to book your flights to Bruges, You’ll be able to compare countless offers to find the best deal.
+If your dates are flexible, you can also compare prices over several months to find the cheapest flights possible.
 Bruges is also easily accessible by train and bus.
-To book your tickets, we highly recommend Trainline, which integrates the offer of 207 train and bus companies in 44 countries.
+To book your tickets, Captain Ulysses highly recommends Trainline, which allows you to book tickets from 207 train and bus companies in 44 different countries.